Let’s review the various sources of financial help for pregnant women that may be available to you.

 Women, Infants, and Children Program

-The Women, Infants, and Children (WIC) program offers nutritional food and education.
+The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) program offers nutritional food and education.
 You can also get some screening services with referrals to other agencies as needed.
-Women are eligible for services throughout pregnancy and up to 6 weeks after birth or the end of the pregnancy.
+Women are eligible for services throughout pregnancy and up to 6 months after birth or the end of the pregnancy.
 If you are breastfeeding, you may qualify for up to one year or for 6 months after birth if you are not breastfeeding.